Every event needs some form of video. In fact I would say that you are really not making the most out of your event without a video content.

 An event could be a conference, awards night, trade shows, product launches, seminars and team building excursions.
 There are many ways to use video to both support and promote an event.
 You’ll note as I go through the options that I have already discussed some of these formats in previous blogs, specifically interviews.

-Let’s run through the options:
+Now, let’s run through the options:

 Video Testimonials.
 Video is the most powerful medium for capturing testimonials.
 These can be during the conference or after, with conference-goers, sponsors and keynote speakers.
 Let’s face it, written testimonials can be written by anyone, but on video you see what you get.
 Testimonials can be posted on your website to maintain excitement during the convention.
 They can also be used to promote future events.
 Sponsor testimonials are great for attracting future sponsors.
+Check out an example of a video testimonial.

 The Intro/outro video is the video that opens and closes the event.
 This can be the organiser welcoming the guests or a montage of graphics that introduces the theme and sets the mood for the event.
 Each presentation could have it’s own intro, which is a great way to set the mood and excitement.